What to Expect from Tower Bridge Exhibition

 Bascules being raised.
-And currently on display is Bridge #4', our brand NEW exhibition in partnership with with Southwark Arts Forum.
+And currently on display is 'Art at the Bridge #5', our brand NEW exhibition in partnership with Southwark Arts Forum.

 A final visit to the Gift Shop before leaving allows the chance opportunity to take home a memento of your day.
 Individual and family tickets for Tower Bridge Exhibition as